larsonjj/generator-yeogurt/README.md

 For more info on setting up the `.ftppass` file, refer to the [grunt-ftpush](https://github.com/inossidabile/grunt-ftpush) documentation

 > IMPORTANT: You will want to test your FTP connection information using an FTP client first (ex.
 [Filezilla](https://filezilla-project.org/)).
-This will ensure that you are: a) using the correct information and b) copying files to the correct directory.
+This will ensure that you are: a) using the correct connection information and b) copying files to the correct directory.

 ## Vagrant Setup
 If you would like to use Yeogurt with [Vagrant](https://www.vagrantup.com/), head over to the [yeogurt-vagrant](https://github.com/larsonjj/yeogurt-vagrant) repository for installation and setup instructions.